-Of course, people are rightly free to define their lives as they see fit; they’re free to define their lives by material and monetary gain, just as they’re free to define their lives by their memories, adventures and precious moments.While I’d contend that the worthwhile life consists of some combination thereof, one necessarily paying for the other, some people are just as strong in their own convictions; still others have little conviction, even none at all, and have paid little mind to the subject altogether.
+Of course, people are rightly free to define their lives as they see fit; they’re free to define their lives by material and monetary gain, just as they’re free to define their lives by their memories, adventures and precious moments.While I’d contend that the worthwhile life consists of some combination thereof, one necessarily paying for the other, some people are just as strong in their own convictions; still others have little conviction, even none at all, and they've paid little mind to the subject altogether.

 Ironically, when the Scottish economist Adam Smith wrote that "All money is a matter of belief," he meant that its use in exchange depends squarely on the faith of buyers and sellers: those who comprise the market.
 Smith was not suggesting that money should come to characterize our faith as a whole, nor that we ought to revere it as an idol or deity in and of itself.
 Nevertheless, it has evolved in just this manner, leaving people everywhere scrambling to find money instead of meaning and purpose.

-While these certainly aren't mutually exclusive, the desire for the former has proven to significantly distract from the pursuit of the latter; from this we've concocted a world of people overindulged yet depressed, unsatisfied and virtually purposeless in their existence, who, without second thought, now instinctually assess their value and personal self-worth on the basis of money instead of personal rectitude.
+While these certainly aren't mutually exclusive, the desire for the former has proven to significantly distract from the pursuit of the latter; from this we've concocted a world of people overindulged yet depressed, unsatisfied and virtually purposeless in their existence, who, without second thought, have come to instinctually assess their value and personal self-worth on the basis of money instead of personal rectitude.
 In the course of enjoying the fruits of money, which are plenty in the absence of government intervention, we have as a people lost sight of what it means to be uniquely human.
 While money has certainly played a vital role in the history of our species, it cannot come to completely define its existence.

 Whereas money and resources come to sustain life, it is up to people to define or seek the meaning thereof.
 In the absence of this endeavor, we have a species merely in survival, or merely multiplying in greater numbers, without any sense of purpose or direction.
 In this way, the species survives only because it can, even though it is capable of so much more.
 In growing its numbers in the pursuit of monetary riches, the species implies that its singular purpose is just that: to indulge and to procreate.
 No doubt the human species is on this planet to procreate, but is it not also endowed with purpose?

-Of course, the mental acuity of the species lends well to this fantastic notion, which possibly serves in futility to distinguish our species from every other; indeed, that mental acuity has bolstered our ego, but it is also what has uniquely enabled us to negotiate and innovate, to solve problems and understand complex systems, to enjoy the advantages of civilization, to maintain principles, traditions and standards, and to contemplate our very existence, our purpose, and what it means to be human, what it means to be family, and what it means to be a friend.
+Of course, the mental acuity of the species lends well to this fantastic notion, which possibly serves in futility to distinguish our species from every other; indeed, that mental acuity has bolstered our ego, but it is also what has uniquely enabled us to negotiate and innovate; to solve problems and understand complex systems; to enjoy the advantages of civilization; to maintain principles, traditions and standards; and to contemplate our very existence, our purpose, and what it means to be human, what it means to be family, and what it means to be a friend.
 These aren’t just poetic-sounding words, but guiding principles to consider whenever we’re free of our daily needs and toils.

 Should we allow the latter to come to define our existence, to more than facilitate our mutual wants and needs, I fear we won’t have much left as a species to warrant our efforts.
 Indeed, as it is written, “[those who] have erred from the faith [have] pierced themselves through with many sorrows.”
 In this way, it is the defiance of faith in family, culture and purpose, as well as the defiance of faith in goodness and our Creator, which disembowels a people, and in our case a species.